localedata/localedata-client/README.md

 localedata pull en de # downloads only the en and de locales
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/localedata/localedata-client.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).